Aerobiker/Aero-s-Shaders/README.md

 ## Shaders

-> :Warning: Some may have problems displaying in vr (since unity now uses a stereo camera)
+> ⚠ Some may have problems displaying in vr (since unity now uses a stereo camera)

 - 7 Color Gradient
   + Creates a gradient in the x axis of the UV's, you can choose how many colors to consider for the gradient (the mixing is a bit wonkey)